mikediessner/nubo/docs/get_started.rst

 Now, we can prepare the Bayesian optimisation loop.
 We choose NUBO's pre-defined Gaussian process that comes with a constant mean function and a Matern 5/2 kernel.
-We also use the Gaussian likelihood to estimate potential noise such as observational noise.
+We also use the Gaussian likelihood to estimate observational noise.
 We estimate its hyper-parameters via maximum likelihood estimation (MLE) using the Adam optimiser.
 For the acquisition function, we implement the analytical upper confidence bound (UCB) with trade-off parameter :math:`\beta = 1.96^2` (corresponding to 95% confidence intervals for the Gaussian distribution) and optimise it with the L-BFGS-B algorithm using a multi-start approach with five starts.
 These multiple starts ensure that the optimiser does not get stuck in a local optimum.
 The Bayesian optimisation loop is run for 40 iterations giving an evaluation budget of 70.

  .. code-block:: python